Skip to content

 Application for loan of £1,314,495 at 75% LTV

-• Applicants were capital raising £208,562 for home improvements on their residential property and to redeem their buy to let property.
+• Applicants were capital raising £208,562 for home improvements on their residential property and to redeem their buy to let mortgage.

-• When reviewing the case we could see that one applicant had an undrawn Self Invested Personal Pension (SIPP).
-By providing us with evidence of the SIPP balance we were able to include this as part of the total assessable income, even though the SIPP hadn’t moved into income drawdown.
+• When reviewing the case we could see that one applicant had an undrawn Self Invested Personal Pension (SIPP) and was old enough to access this if needed.
+By providing us with evidence of the SIPP balance we were able to include this as part of the total assessable income.

 • We agreed to lend to age 75 with 60% on interest only basis and the remaining 15% on repayment.